Phys4D: Fine-Grained Physics-Consistent 4D Modeling from Video Diffusion: Appendix Overview

 \begingroup \paragraph{Appendix A: Data.} We describe the data sources used throughout training, including internet videos, model-generated samples, and simulation-generated data.
-This section details data preprocessing, filtering strategies, and annotation procedures for depth and motion supervision, clarifying how diverse supervision signals are constructed across different stages of training. \paragraph{Appendix B: Implementation} This appendix provides implementation details for the proposed \textbf{Phys4D} framework, covering data preparation, model training, and reinforcement learning fine-tuning.
-Our implementation follows the three-stage training paradigm described in the main paper and is designed to progressively lift video diffusion models from appearance-level generation to physically consistent \textbf{4D world modeling}.
+This section details data preprocessing, filtering strategies, and annotation procedures for depth and motion supervision, clarifying how diverse supervision signals are constructed across different stages of training. \paragraph{Appendix B: Detailed Problem Formulation.} This section expands the RGB-D-motion interface used throughout the paper, clarifying how depth, optical flow, lifted 3D motion, and trajectories define a video-compatible representation for physics-consistent world modeling.

+\paragraph{Appendix C: Implementation} This appendix provides implementation details for the proposed \textbf{Phys4D} framework, covering data preparation, model training, and reinforcement learning fine-tuning.
+Our implementation follows the three-stage training paradigm described in the main paper and is designed to progressively augment video diffusion models from appearance-level generation with a physics-aware \textbf{RGB-D-motion interface}.

+\paragraph{Appendix D: Training Details.} This section summarizes the stage-wise training protocol, hardware footprint, and the measured inference overhead introduced by Phys4D, consolidating reproducibility details that were previously scattered across the supplementary material.

-\paragraph{Appendix C: Qualitative Results.} We present additional qualitative results to complement the quantitative evaluations in the main paper.
-This section includes visual demonstrations of generated videos, depth maps, and motion fields, highlighting improvements in fine-grained physical consistency, temporal coherence, and long-horizon stability.
+\paragraph{Appendix E: Qualitative Results.} We present additional qualitative results to complement the quantitative evaluations in the main paper.
+This section includes visual demonstrations of generated videos, depth maps, and motion fields, highlighting improvements in fine-grained physical consistency, temporal coherence, and sequence-level trajectory coherence.

-\paragraph{Appendix D: Experiments.} We report extended experimental results and ablation studies that are omitted from the main paper for brevity.
+\paragraph{Appendix F: Experiments.} We report extended experimental results and ablation studies that are omitted from the main paper for brevity.
 These experiments further analyze the effects of different training stages, supervision signals, and design choices, providing deeper insight into the behavior of the proposed method.

-\paragraph{Appendix E: 4D Physics Consistency Benchmarks and Metrics.} We provide additional details on benchmark settings and evaluation protocols.
-This section elaborates on the computation of 4D world consistency metrics and discusses their relationship to standard appearance-based video evaluation measures.
+\paragraph{Appendix G: Additional Ablation Studies.} This section collects supplementary ablations that further isolate the effect of individual design choices, supervision signals, and training stages beyond the main experimental section.

+\paragraph{Appendix H: Additional 4D World-Level Diagnostics.} This section presents extended RQ2 diagnostics on the RGB-D-motion world interface, including per-frame geometry, local temporal geometry-motion consistency, and sequence-level 4D evolution.
+It is framed as a diagnostic evaluation on held-out simulated scenes rather than as a new benchmark contribution.